North Dakota Prenuptial Agreement

 2. How much does a prenup cost in North Dakota?

-A North Dakota attorney typically charges $1,500–$4,000 per party for a custom prenup, with high-net-worth or complex agreements running $5,000–$10,000+.
+A North Dakota attorney typically charges $1,500–$4,000 per party for a custom prenuptial agreement, with complex or high-net-worth agreements running $5,000–$10,000+.
 Using a template (like PerfectPrenup) plus attorney review at signing typically costs $500–$1,000 per party.
+Each party needs their own attorney, so double the per-party figure for total household cost.

 3. What makes a prenup invalid in North Dakota?